MicrosoftDocs/windows-insider/wip/at-home/get-started.md

 ms.prod: w10
 ---

-# Getting started with Windows 10 Insider Preview Builds
+# Getting started with the Windows Insider Program

-## Register for the Windows Insider Program
+## Register
 1. [Register on our website](https://insider.windows.com/register) with your Microsoft account, which is the same account you use for other Microsoft services, like email, Microsoft Office, or OneDrive.
 (Don't have a Microsoft account?
 [Sign up now!](https://account.microsoft.com/account)) You can also [register for the Windows Insider Program for Business](https://docs.microsoft.com/windows-insider/at-work-pro/wip-4-biz-register) with your work account.

 2. Accept the terms of our Program Agreement and Privacy Statement and submit.
 Welcome to the Windows Insider Program!